 “They’re coming to you to help them solve problems.
 But sometimes, as an industry, we’re not really great at explaining to clients when they have a problem or how legal might even impact their ability to think through issues that are popping up.”

-- Proactive legal services.
+- Get proactive legal services.
 Rather than waiting until they’re in a bind, clients can be proactive in understanding their legal options.
 “It’s before you’re actually in the middle of an issue or deal, hiring, whatever that is,” Kim said.

 While subscription-based law may be challenging—for Kim, it’s rewarding.
 But there’s no cookie-cutter way to do it.

-“I don’t believe there’s one type of subscription, and that’s something that I really try to tell people.
+“I don’t believe there’s one type of a legal subscription service, and that’s something that I really try to tell people.
 You should build [your practice] based off of what you want to do, how you want to [live], the clients you’re working with … and then engaging the technology to scale it up.”

 By putting relationships, values, and community at the forefront of your mindset, a subscription-based practice may be worth considering.
 Kim’s advice?

 As an innovative attorney, Kim Bennett spoke at the 2018 Clio Cloud Conference.
-Register now to join us in San Diego for the 2019 Clio Cloud Conference in October!
+Register for the 2022 Clio Cloud Conference and join thousands of legal professionals from around the globe, in person, or at select conference sessions virtually, to discover new ways you can make an impact on the legal industry.